BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 Acting can be as simple as turning your head.
 It changes the sensory data the organism is *receiving*.
 Therefore, one can model the sensory data $$x$$ as a function of action $$\alpha$$, that is, $$x(\alpha)$$.
-Consequently, one can interpret perception as an active process.
+Consequently, one can interpret perception as an active process, therefore, variational inference becomes *active inference*.
-The organism does not receive but selects its sensory data.
+The organism does not receive but selects its sensory data and it can anticipate to minimize "future" free energy actively.
 A feedback loop is constructed thus non-linearity is introduced: acting -> perceiving/learning -> believing -> acting.
 Each step influences the next one.